 - I was put on medications I didn’t need for depression since my mother had recently been diagnosed with depression, so I had to be on them too.
 This automatically disqualified me from joining the military.

 - I was put in a psych ward at the beginning of my freshman year of high school for some dark poems I wrote after my mother went rifling through my room (no boundaries allowed).

 - I was placed in a home for adolescents with behavior issues for four months after my father died, which is where I learned how to lie to get my way.
 I was treated fairly there, I wasn’t used to that, and it was better than being at home trapped with her.

-A narcissist wants you to believe you’re too fragile, broken and damaged to ever amount to anything.
+A narcissistic parent conditions you to believe you’re too fragile, broken, and damaged to ever amount to anything.

 When you’ve been raised by a narcissist, you’ve already survived decades of daily emotional, psychological, and many times physical abuse.

 When you put a stop to the abuse, it gives you the space to heal.
 Healing from narcissistic abuse is exhausting, and the first year is always the hardest.
 A narcissistic parent will harass you and start doing even more crazy weird things to stop you from breaking away because their biggest fear is losing control.

 They’re afraid you might see them for who they really are.
 They don’t want you to heal, and they don’t want you to get better.
 In the beginning, when you stop seeking their approval and stop asking for permission, that’s when their behaviors will really start to escalate.

 Narcissistic abuse leaves a stronghold of control that remains even after going no contact.

 It takes time to untangle yourself from the crazy and to detach yourself from them emotionally.
 It’s almost like you don’t where they start and you begin.
 It’s called enmeshment from being isolated under their complete control for so long.